erizov/Professor/semester_4/lecture_20_monitoring_observability/distributed_tracing/README.md

 ### Short Description

-A approach for observing and tracking structure behavior, performance, and health.
+An approach for observing and tracking structure behavior, performance, and health.
 Addresses issue detection, capability optimization, and structure reliability.
 Example: Monitoring API response times to detect capability degradation.
 Operates by collecting metrics, logs, and traces, analyzing patterns, and alerting on anomalies.

 **Key Characteristics:**
 - **Time Complexity**: Varies